 Also of interest is that Haverhill has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Haverhill citizens is substantially higher than the typical US community, as 29.77% of adults in Haverhill have at least a bachelor's degree.
+The overall education level of Haverhill citizens is substantially higher than the typical US community, as 29.77% of adults in Haverhill have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Haverhill in 2018 was $33,918, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
 This equates to an annual income of $135,672 for a family of four.
 However, Haverhill contains both very wealthy and poor people as well.